l-jdavies/100_days_of_code/log.md

 ## Day 99, Sept 7, 2020
 Slowly progressing with my touch typing skills and starting back at lesson 1 for 170, making notes on the material.
 I don't enjoy this course but I'm going to take my time and I'll get there eventually.

+## Day 100, Sept 8, 2020
+Finished making notes on lesson 1 of 170.
+I'm moving slowly but its better than not moving at all.